guillaumearm/PathToTarkov/README.md

 Connect all available maps through the extracts points.

 ## Description
-This mod bring the notion of "offraid position" for the player, it locks certains maps according to this offraid position, change all player spawn points to reflect this positions and lock/unlock the hideout stash according to the config file.
+This mod bring the notion of "offraid position" for the player, it locks certains maps according to this offraid position, change all player spawn points to reflect this positions, change the hideout stash and lock/unlock traders according to the config file.

 For example, if the position is "FactoryZB-1011", only Customs and Factory maps should be available for infiltration.